nfriedri/debie-frontend/README.md

 This repository contains the front-end of the application.
 The back-end together with the RESTful-API can be found here: https://github.com/nfriedri/debie-backend

+The scripts for creating the required databases etc. are published here: https://github.com/nfriedri/debie-scripts

 This application is accessible under: http://wifo5-29.informatik.uni-mannheim.de